Birda Logo

 Anthus australis

-The Australian pipit, Anthus australis, presents as a rather modest-sized passerine, with a length spanning from 16 to 19 centimeters and a weight hovering around 40 grams.
+The Australian pipit, Anthus australis, presents as a rather modest-sized passerine, with a length spanning from 16 to 19 centimetres and a weight hovering around 40 grams.
 Its plumage is a muted brown with darker streaks adorning its upper parts, while its underparts are lighter with streaks across the breast.
 A distinctive pale stripe graces the area above the eye, complemented by dark malar and moustachial stripes.
 The bird's tail is notably long, featuring white outer feathers, and it exhibits a characteristic up-and-down wagging motion.
 Observers will note the legs are of a longish nature and exhibit a pinkish-brown hue, and the bill is slender with a brownish tint.

 Identification Tips